-We value our private venture capital investments each quarter as determined in good faith by our Valuation Committee, a committee of all the independent directors, within guidelines established by our Board of Directors in accordance with the 1940 Act.
+We value our privately held venture capital investments each quarter as determined in good faith by our Valuation Committee, a committee of all the independent directors, within guidelines established by our Board of Directors in accordance with the 1940 Act.
 (See "Footnote to Consolidated Schedule of Investments" contained in "Consolidated Financial Statements.")

-The values of privately held, venture capital-backed companies are inherently more difficult to assess at any single point in time because securities of these types of companies are not actively traded.
+The values of privately held, venture capital-backed companies are inherently more difficult than publicly traded companies to assess at any single point in time because securities of these types of companies are not actively traded.
 We believe, perhaps even more than in the past, that illiquidity, and the perception of illiquidity, can affect value.
-We continue to believe that private valuations may be slower to respond to improving economic conditions than publicly traded companies partially because their securities are illiquid.

-Difficult venture environments can result in weak companies not receiving financing and being subsequently closed down with a loss to venture investors, and/or strong companies receiving financing but at significantly lower valuations than the preceding financing rounds.
+Difficult economic environments can result in weak companies not receiving financing and being subsequently closed down with a loss to venture investors, and/or strong companies receiving financing but at significantly lower valuations than the preceding financing rounds.
 The current state of the venture capital market limits the availability of capital for investment by venture capital firms.
 Increasingly, existing investors in a syndicate are required to provide capital without the participation of new investors.
-Some of these existing investors are unable to invest their full pro rata amount of a round of financing, if at all, which results in a fractured syndicate.
-A fractured syndicate can result in a portfolio company being unable to raise additional capital to fund operations regardless of the potential of the intellectual property or the business of the portfolio company.
+Some of these existing investors are unable to invest their full pro rata amount of a private round of financing, if at all, which results in a fractured syndicate.
+A fractured syndicate can result in a privately held portfolio company being unable to raise additional capital to fund operations regardless of the potential of the intellectual property or the business of the portfolio company.
 The portfolio company may be forced to sell before reaching its full potential or be shut down entirely if the remaining investors cannot financially support the company.
 These scenarios may adversely affect value.

-Many venture capital firms, including us, are evaluating their investment portfolios carefully to assess future potential capital needs.
+Many venture capital firms, including us, continue to evaluate their investment portfolios carefully to assess future potential capital needs.
 In the current business climate, this evaluation may result in a decrease in the number of companies we decide to finance going forward or may increase the number of companies we decide to sell before reaching their full potential.
 If we decide to proceed with a follow-on investment, these rounds of financing may occur at valuations lower than those at which we originally invested.
 Our ownership in portfolio companies that we decide to stop funding may be subject to punitive actions that reduce or eliminate value.
 Such actions could result in an unprofitable investment or a complete loss of invested funds.
-These decisions resulted in punitive actions to our preferred ownership in three of our portfolio companies, which, when combined with additional factors, results in a value of \$0 of our securities of these companies as of March 31, 2010.